Christian Aid is committed to protecting your data and your privacy. We aim to ensure that any information you give us is held securely and safely.

 Christian Aid (Registered Charity 1105851/SC039150) operates a wholly owned trading subsidiary, Christian Aid Trading Ltd (Registered Company Number 01001742), which supports the efficient fundraising and income-generation activities of the charity, and whose activities are also covered by this policy.

-Christian Aid holds and processes personal details in accordance with the Data Protection Act 1998 and is registered with the Information Commissioner.
+Christian Aid holds and processes personal details in accordance with the General Data Protection Regulations and the Data Protection Act 2018 and is registered with the Information Commissioner.
 Christian Aid Trading Ltd, our trading arm, is also registered with the Information Commissioner.

 If you have any questions about this policy or how your data is handled, please write to: